airhop docs

 A Segment destination

 If you already send events through Segment, you do not need to write any code.
-Add Airhop as a destination using Webhooks (Actions), and point it at:
+Add Airhop as a destination using Webhooks (Actions), connect it to your source, and add a Send mapping pointed at:

 https://app.airhop.ai/ingest/v1/segment